Chapter 3:

 A few children point and shout to bring attention to Aurdon.
 “Feiom!
 Feiom!
 His ears!”

 “What’s the matter with his ears?”
-She holds out the wooden sword for him, but he doesn’t take it, his hands still on his ears.
+She holds out the wooden sword for him, but he doesn’t take it, his hands hiding them.
 “You’re all overreacting and being quite rude.”

 The children insist, but she hushes them.